tramvm/AndroidRecognizeText/README.md

-# AndroidRecognizeText
-Recognize text from image with Android OpenCv OCR.
+# Recognize text from image with Android OpenCv OCR
+Requires:
+- Android studio
+- OpenCv for android 2.4.11
+- Tesseract